apollographql/subscriptions-transport-ws/docs/source/lifecycle-events.md

 * `onConnect` - called upon client connection, with the `connectionParams` passed to `SubscriptionsClient` - you can return a Promise and reject the connection by throwing an exception.
 The resolved return value will be appended to the GraphQL `context` of your subscriptions.
 * `onDisconnect` - called when the client disconnects.
-* `onSubscribe` - called when the client subscribes to GraphQL subscription - use this method to create custom params that will be used when resolving this subscription.
+* `onOperation` - called when the client executes a GraphQL operation - use this method to create custom params that will be used when resolving the operarion.
-* `onUnsubscribe` - called when client unsubscribes from a GraphQL subscription.
+* `onOperationDone` - called when client's operation has been done it's execution (for subscriptions called when unsubscribe, and for query/mutation called immediatly).

 ```js
 const subscriptionsServer = new SubscriptionServer(